 Additionally, it will identify and make recommendations for additional standards items.

-The goal of Shared Signals & Events is to provide data sharing schemas, privacy recommendations and protocols to:
+The goal of Shared Signals Working Group is to provide data sharing schemas, privacy recommendations and protocols to:

 - Share information about important security events in order to thwart attackers from leveraging compromised accounts from one Service Provider to gain access to accounts on other Service Providers (mobile or web application developers and owners).